vmarribas/VerMFi/README.md

 Do not include any sub-directories.
 Do not include any test-bench.
 Yosys for SCA analysis is not yet supported in this version.

-To get Yosys working, clone source code from GIT repository, in the main path of the tool:
+To get Yosys working, get the GIT repository:
 ```
 $ git clone https://github.com/cliffordwolf/yosys.git
 ```